Balfolk

-BalFolk is a dance event for folk dance and folk music in a number of European countries, mainly in France, Belgium, the Netherlands, Germany, Italy and Poland.
+Balfolk (from French: bal folk, meaning a folk ball) is a dance event for folk dance and folk music in a number of European countries, mainly in France, Belgium, the Netherlands, Germany, Spain, Portugal, Italy and Poland.
 It is also known as folk bal.

 History

 Dancing to folk music has been gaining popularity since the 1970s.
 The traditional dances come primarily from the French tradition, with additions from all parts of Europe.

 There are numerous organizations that organize such dance events monthly and at many folk festivals there are both concerts and dances.

 In France some villages have their own annual folk festival.

-In Flanders, Boombal is the biggest organization for the popularization of bal folk.
-Their influence is so great that the term Boombal is more known than the term bal folk.
+In Flanders, Boombal is the biggest organization of bal folk.
+Because of their role in the popularization of balfolk in Ghent, Boombal's city of origin, the term Boombal is more known than the term balfolk among the general population.
+Under regular balfolk dancers the term balfolk is widely accepted and used.
+There are plenty of other organisations beside Boombal in Belgium organising balls including in Ghent.

-Although there are similarities, the dances of bal folk are not the same as dances danced by traditional folkdance groups.
+Although there are similarities, the dances of bal folk are not the same as dances danced by traditional folk dance groups.
+BalFolk dances are audience participation events, based on simple traditional dances, gathered from all over Europe, that have easy basic steps, so that everyone can easily get involved.
+Refined movements are not the main concern, participation and fun are the main aim, and improvisation is more common.
+Music is played by live bands that either play "traditional" tunes, collected from players over the years, or they may play new compositions for BalFolk dancing.
+The audience is on the dance floor, dancing to the live music.

-Traditional folk dances have more extensive choreographies and may be danced with traditional clothing.
+By contrast, traditional folk dances have more extensive choreographies and may be danced with traditional clothing.
 The preservation and/or presentation of a tradition is important here.
 Music is sometimes played live, sometimes pre-recorded.
-The audience sits down and watches the dancers perform their choreographies.

-Dances of bal folk are generally based on simple traditional choreographies and have an easy base so everyone can easily start with it.
-Refined movements are not the main concern, improvisation is more common.
-Often, the music has modern influences.
-Music is played by live bands.
-The audience is on the dance floor, dancing to the live music.
+The audience may sit down and watch the dancers perform their formal choreographies or they may be presented as cultural displays at festivals and village fetes.
+These are essentially historical re-enactments, and typically what most of the public think of as "Folk dancing" in countries like France, where the public might only be exposed to folk dancing at the village fete.